-7 Ways Your Perception Of Beauty Might Change Once You Reach 30
+7 Ways Your Concept Of Beauty Might Change At 30

 For many people, perceptions can change quite a bit between their 20s and 30s: Things like the way we approach work, friendships, and even our perceptions of beauty evolving as we reach the big 3-0.
 What used to make us cringe might now be beloved (like the appearance of wrinkles or cellulite) and vice versa.
 And while our personal style doesn't always drastically differ between the decades, chances are that our lives are running on slightly different timelines, and the way we view beauty in ourselves might have more to do with functionality than short-lived trends or standards deemed important by the mainstream.

 When I turned 30, my worldview spun.
 Not only was I working in two very new careers, but each morning as I looked in the mirror, I couldn't find myself.
 I second guessed my love of hoodies, because I felt that was expected of me, and spent about half a month ditching jeans (my lifelong standard) in an attempt to look more adult.
 While I ultimately clung to my love of denim, my style did evolve slightly as I adapted to how I now perceived beauty at 30.

 Like me, when you reach 3-0, you'll probably still be in love with one or two pieces in your closet that more closely resemble college life than your current state of affairs.
 But things can shift, so don't be surprised if beauty takes the following shape once you wave goodbye to your 20s.